 How could my finite mind (or senses) subtract from an infinite universe?
 It could not!
 I would need an infinite mind to do so.

 Therefore, the universe is finite and my thinking is finite.
 The workings of the senses (or filters) bring in

-information from the outside world in 12 categories (which are called the realm of appearances), while the 'association cortex'
+information from the outside world in 12 categories, while the 'association cortex'

 makes light (or sense) of such information to discover the truths about reality--which truths are also finite, and are not far removed

 from those so called finite appearances (of the senses) because reality is finite as well.

 10) What does Kant imply when he says that our minds limit our experiences?

 Does he not suggest that our mind imposed experiences are limited and inferior to true reality?

 Does he mean that there exists a superior reality that we experience only a portion of?